 We are supported primarily by interest income on our loan portfolio, funding obtained from contracts and grants from federal, state, and local governments, fee-based services provided to subsidiaries, affiliates and third parties, and grants and contributions.
 LIIF receives loans from various non-profit organizations and financial institutions to support our lending activities.
-As of June 30, 2018, LIIF had total assets of \$491,367,021 on a consolidated basis, with total gross notes receivable constituting 86% of the balance as of that same date.
+As of June 30, 2019, LIIF had total assets of \$528,536,415 on a consolidated basis, with total gross notes receivable constituting 84% of total assets as of that same date.